 Alienation and Regulation

 Ian C Elliott recently drew attention to Jimmy Reid’s 1972 address at University of Glasgow, described by The New York Times as one of the greatest speeches of all times.
-Jimmy’s theme was that ordinary people were increasingly excluded from much decision making, leading to a deep sense of alienation.
-I am no political scientist but it does appear that many politicians have responded by offering populist policies, of which ‘Take Back Control’ and ‘Drain the Swamp’ are perhaps the most obvious example.
+Jimmy’s theme was that ordinary people, having won the vote, were nevertheless increasingly excluded from much decision making, leading to a deep sense of alienation.
+I am no political scientist but it does appear that many politicians have responded to the need to attract those votes by offering populist policies, of which ‘Take Back Control’ and ‘Drain the Swamp’ are perhaps the most obvious examples.

 Jimmy Reid’s speech reminds me that technological change, spurred on by intense competition, can also be highly alienating.
 And I would argue that politicians have responded to this form of alienation by offering to defend everyone with increasingly complex regulation.
 Ironically, however, this can be highly alienating in itself.
 So … for those interested in these issues, here are the arguments in a little more detail:-